aaronbloomfield/slp/docs/virtualbox-image-details.md

 - Downloaded Google Chrome from [here](https://www.google.com/chrome/browser/desktop/index.html), and installed it via `sudo dpkg -i google-chrome-stable_current_i386.deb`
     - That installation did not work perfectly (which was expected), and to fix an installation such as this you run `sudo apt-get -f install`
     - Then the .deb file was removed
-- Added konsole, emacs, firefox, and google chrome icons to favorites (from the K (start) menu, right-click and select 'add to favorites'), and the task bar (from the favorites menu, right-click and select 'add to panel')
+- Added konsole, emacs, and google chrome icons to favorites (from the K (start) menu, right-click and select 'add to favorites'), and the task bar (from the favorites menu, right-click and select 'add to panel'; this may require right-clicking on the panel and selecting panel options -> panel settings prior to moving the icons)
 - Browser customization
-    - Set both Firefox and Chrome's home page to Collab
+    - Set both Chrome's home page to Collab
-    - Added the http://aaronbloomfield.github.io/pdr/uva/index.html page as the second tab loaded up by both Firefox and Chrome
+    - Added the http://markfloryan.github.io/pdr/uva/index.html page as the second tab loaded up by Chrome
     - Chrome is set as the default browser
 - I loaded up emacs from the command line, and then told it to disable showing the startup messages (this could also be accomplished by following the guidelines [here](http://xenon.stanford.edu/~manku/dotemacs.html)).
 - Added a few aliases were added (the last 4 lines of .bashrc) to help prevent people from accidentally removing files (adding -i for rm, mv, and cp; and aliasing xemacs to emacs).
 This was done both in /home/student/.bashrc and /etc/skel/.bashrc.